open-voice-interoperability/docs/specifications/InteroperableConvEnvSpec.md

 ![Figure16](https://github.com/open-voice-interoperability/docs/assets/101130471/2bf57386-95d1-454c-b31e-561f6de3f0a0)

 Invite events will typically be accompanied by additional events.
-Figure 16 shows a dialog envelope where the inviting agent tells the user that they are inviting another agent to speak with them.
+Figure 16 shows a conversation envelope where the inviting agent tells the user that they are inviting another agent to speak with them.
 Then the invite event issues the invitation, accompanied by a whisper which tells the new bot what it is that is being asked of it, and a bye message to indicate that the inviting agent is withdrawing from the conversation.

 ### 1.16 Bye Event